fossasia/labs.fossasia.org/_posts/2015-03-24-blogger-wall.md

 For this we will create APIs to submit, retrieve, update and remove blog post links.
 Front-end will load specified no. of posts on load and subsequent calls will be made to API to load more posts.

-The applicant should have the following skills
+The applicant should have the following skills:

-- advanced development skills on web development including python, Django, AngularJS/Jquery
+* advanced development skills on web development including python, Django, AngularJS/Jquery
-- proven ability (show an example of your work) to write AJAX web applications
+* proven ability (show an example of your work) to write AJAX web applications
-- confident with css, HTML
+* confident with css, HTML
-- overall application and web design skills
+* overall application and web design skills